Call us today

 THE DC POLICE RANSOMWARE ATTACK

 Early this week it was revealed that the Washington DC Metro Police department was hit with a ransomware attack that originated in Russia.
 The attack occurred late last month, and the threat was simple.
 The hackers demanded 4 million dollars in ransom to unencrypt the files they had.
-They were clear, if they were not paid, they would begin to release sensitive data on officers, including background checks, full names and information of officers in the field including undercovers, psych evaluations and improprieties that
+They were clear, if they were not paid, they would begin to release sensitive data on officers, including background checks, full names and information of officers in the field including undercovers, psych evaluations and improprieties that had been brushed under the rug.

 The attack was carried out by a group calling themselves Babuk.
 While they are relative newcomers to the ransomware world, this isn’t their first rodeo.
 Babuk made headlines last year by launching a ransomware attack on the Houston Rockets.
 Ironically, the Houston Rockets, a professional basketball team, had security protocols that were able to minimize their damages.
 The Washington DC Police, were far less equipped.
 Last week the department offered their counter offer, $100,000 dollars in exchange for getting their data back.
 Babuk was not having any of that however.
 In response, they leaked troves of information into the world.
-They released documents pertaining to hiring, including candidate
+They released documents pertaining to hiring, including candidaten interviews and reviews, information that the police had on street gangs and other criminal organizations, and daily intelligence briefings that were meant for the police commissioners eyes only.
+On top of that, dozens of officers medical records, addresses, and financial records have been released as well.

 While the ransom has not yet been paid, Babuk has gone a different, far more frightening route.
 They have decided to release their ransomware code to the dark web, so any hacker can use it.
 Analysts have conflicting opinions on this.
 Some are stating the reasoning for this is that the code is faulty, it deletes files whether the party demanding the ransom wanted them deleted or not.
 Others have stated that this “retirement” is due to the the fact they hit a high-profile target and become headline news, leaving themselves open to retaliation from law enforcement.